grafana/loki/docs/sources/configure/storage.md

         period: 24h
 ```

-`service_account` should contain JSON from either a GCP Console client_credentials.json file or a GCP service account key.
-If this value is blank, most services will fall back to GCP's Application Default Credentials strategy.
-See [How Application Default Credentials works](https://cloud.google.com/docs/authentication/application-default-credentials) for more information about ADC.
+`service_account` should contain JSON from either a GCP Console `client_credentials.json` file or a GCP service account key.
+If this value is blank, most services will fall back to GCP's Application Default Credentials (ADC) strategy.
+For more information about ADC, refer to [How Application Default Credentials works](https://cloud.google.com/docs/authentication/application-default-credentials).

 The [pre-defined `storage.objectUser` role](https://cloud.google.com/storage/docs/access-control/iam-roles) (or a custom role modeled after it) contains sufficient permissions for Loki to operate.

 {{< admonition type="note" >}}
-NOTE: GCP recommends [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation) instead of a service account key.
+GCP recommends [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation) instead of a service account key.
 {{< /admonition >}}

 ### AWS deployment (S3 Single Store)